Wealth Of Geeks

 Office Space is a hilarious film that satirizes the work-life of a typical software company in the 1990s.
 It follows Peter (Ron Livingston) and his co-workers Samir (Ajay Naidu) and Michael (Stephen Root).
 Michael’s last name is Bolton and he doesn’t care about the constant commentary.

 When the company begins downsizing, the three plot a scheme to siphon money from the company, but it goes awry.
 It co-stars Jennifer Aniston, John C. McGinley, and Gary Cole.

-But he ignores the demands, hoping to get her killed.
+He ignores the demands, hoping to get her killed.
 With everybody’s plans going awry, it produces some belly laughs.
-It co-stars Bill Pullman and Anita Morris.

 Snatch follows two intertwined plots: one of an illegal boxing promoter (Jason Statham) in hot water with a merciless gangster (Alan Ford).
 Bare-knuckle boxer Mickey (Brad Pitt) doesn’t throw his fight, causing the ruthless gangster who placed a substantial bet on the fight to order violent revenge.
 The other is about a search for a stolen diamond.

 The Naked Gun: From the Files of Police Squad! is primarily known as The Naked Gun and is the first film in a franchise of fast-paced slapstick comedies.
 It follows Detective Frank Drebin (Leslie Nielsen) attempting to foil a plot to assassinate Queen Elizabeth II.